 The estimated overall febrile convulsion recurrence rate is 30-35%4 with 10% of children experiencing three or more convulsions.5

 - first febrile convulsion at less than 18 months of age

 - family history of febrile convulsions or epilepsy

 Febrile convulsions and epilepsy

-Most children who experience a febrile convulsion will not develop epilepsy later in life.1 Children who have multiple febrile convulsions starting < 1 year of age are at the highest risk of developing afebrile seizures by 25 years of age.6 However, even in this group the risk is only 2.4% compared to the background 1% risk for the general population.6-8
+Most children who experience a febrile convulsion will not develop epilepsy later in life.1 Children who have multiple febrile convulsions starting less than one year of age are at the highest risk of developing afebrile seizures by 25 years of age.6 However, even in this group the risk is only 2.4% compared to the background 1% risk for the general population.6-8

 |Simple febrile convulsion

 |Fever and ALL of the following:

 - can be up to 15 minutes though most are less than this

 - does not occur more than once in 24 hours